correalramos24/YAW/README.md

 version: Alfa

 ## Description
-Workflow to automate stuff, build with Python and Bash
+Workflow to automate repetitive process, build with Python and Bash

 ## Usage